bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Infrastructure-as-Code--CloudFormation.md

 * CloudFormation tries to be efficient, it does things in parallel (create, update, and delete).
 * It tries to determine a dependency order (VPC, then Subnet, then EC2) using references for functions to create these.
-* `DependsOn` allows explicit definition of resources.
+* `DependsOn` allows the explicit definition of resources.

 ## CloudFormation `WaitCondition`, Creation Policy, and `cfn-signal`